skylermaxwell42/SwE-Git-Walkthrough/README.md

     git merge feature2 origin
     ```

     Use the `ls src/` command to see that the changes made in `feature1` branch are reflected now in `feature2` branch.
+Note that in practice this can often lead to merge conflicts but can be avoided if managed properly.